hongbo-miao/excel-docs/add-ins.md

 You should be able to see your manifest file with the name ends with **manifest.xml**.

+Open it and replace all the ports in the generated manifest file from `3000` to `4200`.

 To run the add-in, you need side-load the add-in within the Excel application.
 Follow the way below to side-load the manifest file:

 - Windows